This black bean and roasted tomatillo soup is a delicious Mexican style soup! Its zesty flavor comes from roasting tomatillos with onions and garlic.

 The garnishes are where this soup really shines: radishes, cilantro and lime bring a zesty flavor that you won’t be able to stop eating!
 Or, try swirling in Homemade Mexican Crema or adding Tortilla Strips for a crunch.

-Outside of this tomatillo soup, here are a few more tomatillo recipes on A Couple Cooks:
+Outside of this tomatillo soup, here are a few more of our tomatillo recipes:

 - Roasted Tomatillo Salsa (Salsa Verde)

-This roasted tomatillo soup is vegetarian, gluten-free, vegan, plant-based, and dairy-ree.
+This roasted tomatillo soup is vegetarian, gluten-free, vegan, plant-based, and dairy-free.

 Black Bean & Roasted Tomatillo Soup